RudyRetroIntel/Vintage-Computer-Diagnostics/README.md

 # Vintage-Diagnostics
 Vintage computers diagnostics

-A simpler way to diagnose vintage computers like
+A simpler way to diagnose vintage computers.
+Here you will find diagnostic information on

-Apple II,
-Apple IIe,
-Apple IIc,
-Commodore 64,
-Commodore VIC20,
-Commodore PET,
+* Apple II series computers

-Commodore 128
+* Commodore series computers

-Looking to add more computers to this file.

-Any help in contributing would be great.
+* NABU PC computers

+As I collect more information, I will be updating this list.

-Provided free and as is.
+NOTE: Provided free and as is.
 I take no responsibility for accuracy or damages.
 If not sure, get a professional to fix your computer

-Thanks
+Thanks,

 Rudy's Retro Intel